 4. Stop agreeing with women blindly

 Women will say all sorts of crazy things at times.
 Just like men.
 They may even know it.
-And yet some nice guy will run behind her, groveling at her feet with an agreement to her opinions irrespective of what he actually feels.
+And yet some nice guy will run behind her, groveling at her feet in agreement with her opinions, irrespective of what he actually feels.

 That’s what normal, confident, and self-respecting people do.
 They hold a position and defend it.

 If it’s proven incorrect with logic, rationality, sense, empathy, and compassion, then they may change their opinion.